-How Workers works · Cloudflare Workers docs
+How Workers works

 Response by computing a response on the spot, calling to another server using

-fetch, etc..
-The CPU cycles it takes to get to the point of the
+, etc..
+The CPU cycles needed to get to the point of the

 respondWith call all contribute to the compute time.
 For example, a